mj-Molder/mica/README.md

 _Here's my latest profile that I've written up:_

 Since you're here, you probably want to know a little bit about me.
-I'm a Full Stack Engineer currently working at 1Password as a Jr. Web Dev.
+I'm a Full Stack Engineer currently working at 1Password as an intermediate Web Dev.
 I'm all about making sure I help my team out however I can, but in my time away from work, I'm your quintessential nerd.

 Video games, creating video games, programming, anime, plain old tv (With a surname like mine, you'd better believe I grew up on X-Files).
 I'm majorly into all of it.
 I'm even a bit of a music geek.
 Aside from that, I'm big on crafts and like to sew and draw when I'm not in front of a screen